 X5.9.1 Currently, there are no federal regulations or standards for airborne mold contaminants.
 However, EPA and some states or local jurisdictions have issued publications discussing mold issues.
 In addition, under the OSHA General Duty Clause (29 U.S.C.
 654), an employer has an obligation to protect workers from serious and recognized workplace hazards even where there is no standard.
 Thus, it is possible that the OSHA general duty clause may impose a duty on employers to disclose hazards relating to mold to employees although the disagreement on the degree of hazard, if any, makes this uncertain.
 Significant mold contamination may fall under the general disclosure requirements for real estate transactions in various jurisdictions.
-For more information on investigating and assessing mold, readers may refer to E2418 "Standard Guide for Readily Observable Mold".
+For more information on investigating and assessing mold, readers may refer to Guide E2418.